Klipper3d/klipper/docs/Config_Reference.md

 #   The approximate distance (in mm) between sensor readings.
 The
 #   default is 10mm.
 #logging: False
-#   Out diameter to terminal and klipper.log can be turn on|of by
+#   Out diameter to width.log in the /tmp folder.
+Can be turned on|off by
 #   command.
 #min_diameter: 1.0
+#max_diameter: 2.0
-#   Minimal diameter for trigger virtual filament_switch_sensor.
+#   Minimum/Maximum diameter for trigger virtual filament_switch_sensor.
+#extrude_factor_enable: False
+#   Enable extrusion modifier and/or use sensor as Runout/Clog switch only
 #use_current_dia_while_delay: False
 #   Use the current diameter instead of the nominal diameter while
 #   the measurement delay has not run through.